Video Editing Software

 Premiere Pro is roughly equivalent to Final Cut Pro and offers a similar feature set.
 Premiere has a long history and was once king of the mid-range editing world, but lost a lot of ground when more products became available from the late 1990s.
 In particular, FCP took over from Premiere on the Mac.

-On it's own Premiere is a powerful, fully-professional video editor.
-However it lacks some advanced audio and graphics features, because Adobe makes other products to handle these things.
-If you want maximum functionality you need to buy additional products separately or as a bundle.
+On its own Premiere is a powerful, fully-professional video editor.
+It does lacks some advanced audio and graphics features, because Adobe makes other products to handle these things.
+If you want maximum functionality you need to use additional Adobe products such as After Effects, Photoshop, Speedgrade, etc. These are all provided as part of the Creative Cloud subsciption.

 Sony